v-fox/live_opensuse_hsf/README.md

 ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ DE-specific apps are included for the lack of adequate analogues
+	KDE: 	kwin (The WM)
+		systemsettings (large-scope cosmetics configurator)
+		kinfocenter (system informant)
-	KDE: 	krusader (dolphin + konqueror + mc in one package and more ? yes, please) bluedevil (bluez control),
+		krusader (dolphin + konqueror + mc in one package and more ? yes, please) bluedevil (bluez control),
 		yakuake (handy console), will be replaced with qterminal once it matures kate (great simple editor),
 		okular (useful doc viewer, integrated in Firefox via kparts-plugin) kchmviewer (MS chm viewer, because sometimes okular screws up) gwenview + kipi-plugins (highly-capable image viewer)

 	GNOME: 	nm-applet (this is _the only_ NM GUI that can launch in any DE) gparted (The F/OSS disk editor), even though it can be substituted with YaST pavucontrol (PulseAudio control) and paprefs (PA network configurator)